 A useful way to think of dryer lint is as kindling.
 The National Fire Protection Association estimates there are nearly 15,000 dryer fires per year in the U.S., most of which started with the ignition of built-up lint in the machine or the ductwork.

-As a builder, there’s not much you can do about homeowners who never clean the lint from their machines, but you can prevent lint buildup in ducts.
+As a builder, there’s not much you can do about fire safety for homeowners who never clean the lint from their machines, but you can prevent lint buildup in ducts.
 It’s a matter of choosing the right ductwork and installing it to ensure good airflow.

 The only duct you should even consider for dryer venting is smooth sheet metal.
 The flex duct you see in some homes is a lint clog waiting to happen, with internal ridges that seem almost designed as lint traps.
 Some builders have tried PVC, which is also smooth, but it can create a type of static cling that invites lint to stick to the inside surface.